luiseok/ha-korea-bus-arrival/info.md

 - DEVICE_CLASS_TIMESTAMP is deprecated, so change it to SensorDeviceClass.TIMESTAMP
 - Changes to bus registration config flow.
 See release notes for details

+### Version 1.1.4
+- Error handling when bus stop is not available

 {% endif %}

 ## Configuration